Hi! Welcome to Complete City Guides!

 1 day London Itinerary Plan Basic Overview - all within walking distance

-We have a full guide on how to get from London airports to central London here.
+How are you arriving to London?
+If you are coming from one of London's many airports then make sure you read my full guide on how to get from London airports to central London here.
 There are several airports, with multiple ways to get to central London so that page goes over every option.
 Last updated: 2018

 If you have only one day, then you have to go where most of the tourist attractions and landmarks are.
 You really could spend a couple of weeks (or more!) in London and still find things to do, but the following set of landmarks are most of the major ones, and luckily they are within walking distance.
 You can follow them in order (we do backtrack and go through Leicester Square twice, but the second time we include China Town and other bits).